-The course is designed for those with an understanding of the existing natural gas network and the principles of combustion.
+The 'Hydrogen and the Natural Gas Network' course is designed for those with an understanding of the existing natural gas network and the principles of combustion.

 Areas that will be covered include: